darkirbyy/azertype/README.md

 Require docker and admin privileges.
 In the root directory :

-- run `sudo ./stage/start.sh` on a terminal.
+- to build and start the stage environment, run `sudo ./stage/start.sh` on a terminal (a temporary **.docker** directory is created).
-- open `localhost:8001` with any browser.
+- open `localhost:8001` with any browser and test manually
+- PHP and Nginx logs are stored in **.docker/log**.
-- run `sudo ./stage/stop.sh` on a terminal.
+- to stop the stage environment, run `sudo ./stage/stop.sh`.

 ## Deploy